cyberjunky/python-garminconnect/README.md

             api.login()

     except (FileNotFoundError, GarminConnectAuthenticationError):
-        # Login to Garmin Connect portal with credentials since session is invalid or not presentlastweek.
+        # Login to Garmin Connect portal with credentials since session is invalid or not present.
         print(
-            "Session file not present or invalid, login with your credentials, please wait...\n" )
+            "Session file not present or turned invalid, login with your Garmin Connect credentials.\n" "NOTE: Credentials will not be stored, the session cookies will be stored in 'session.json' for future use.\n" )
         try:
             # Ask for credentials if not set as environment variables